 Expansion of Assistant Superintendent

 In 2018 at the 91st District Conference, an election was passed to expand the Assistant District Superintendent's role into two positions: Assistant District Superintendent for Revitalization for which Philip Spoelstra was elected and Assistant District Superintendent for Multiplication for which Lenard DenBraber was elected.
-Phil served in his role until June 2019.
+Phil served in his role until June 2019 while Len served in his role until July 2023.
 In October 2019, Mark Lewis was appointed as the Interim-Assistant District Superintendent for Revitalization and was elected in April 2020.

 Intercultural & Indigenous Ministries Director